Clonal interference and Muller's ratchet in spatial habitats: Introduction

-Here, we study the transient regime of evolving spatial populations.
-Starting from uniform (monomorphic) conditions, the fitness variance grows as a power law in time, and then saturates at a value determined by the system size (also as a power law) \cite{Otwinowski2011a,Martens2011b}.
-This behavior is analogous to surface growth models in physics, where particles are deposited on an initially flat surface, which develops roughness over time \cite{KrugSpohn,Barabasi1995,Krug1997}.
-Furthermore, the values of the scaling exponents of the fitness variance suggest that evolution of spatial populations belongs to a class of surface growth models called the Kardar-Parisi-Zhang (KPZ) universality class \cite{Kardar1986,KriKru2010,Takeuchi2011,Corwin2012}.
+Here, we study the transient regime of Wright-Fisher models of evolution on a one-dimensional lattice for both adaptation with beneficial mutations, and Muller's ratchet.
+In the former case the fitness variance grows as a power law in time, and saturates at a value determined by the system size (also as a power law) \cite{Otwinowski2011a,Martens2011b}.
+The fitness may be pictured as a surface in space, which advances over time.
+This behavior is analogous to surface growth models in physics, where particles are deposited on an initially flat surface, which develops roughness over time \cite{Barabasi1995,Krug1997}.
+Specifically, the accumulation of beneficial mutations was found to be analogous to polynuclear growth in ref.~\cite{Martens2011b}.
+In the next section we introduce the model for adaptation on a one dimensional lattice, and review previous results.
+In section \ref{adaptation}, we use extensive simulations to show the model of adaptation belongs to a class of surface growth models called the Kardar-Parisi-Zhang (KPZ) universality class \cite{Kardar1986,KriKru2010,Takeuchi2011,Corwin2012}.
 By exploiting the equivalence to models of surface growth, this scenario can be described in great detail, including in particular the non-Gaussian shape of the fitness distribution.
+In section \ref{ratchet}, we modify the model to study Muller's ratchet.
+We find that for certain parameters the rate of fitness decline does not go to zero as the population size becomes large, and we characterize the transition between fitness decline and no decline.
+The model with deleterious mutations is similar to a different class of models in surface growth physics, and we use this analogy to find other asymptotic properties.